-PROJECTED ENROLLMENT: YEAR ENROLLMENT COMPLETERS

-1 20 17

-2 20 17

-3 20 17

-PROJECTED COSTS: Approximately equipment cost and supplies: \$120,585.

-NEW FACULTY NEEDED: Approximately, \$60,000 salary including benefits.
-One new faculty member will be needed.
-He or she will be required to have a current Limited Electrical License.

-FACILITIES: The program will be conducted in existing space that is currently used for storage.
-The space will be reconfigured by faculty and students in the Building Construction Technology program to meet the classroom and lab needs of faculty and students in the electricity program.
+PROJECTED ENROLLMENT: YEAR ENROLLMENT COMPLETERS 1 2 3 20 20 20 17 17 17 PROJECTED COSTS: Approximately equipment cost and su ıpplies: \$120,585.
+NEW FACULTY NEEDED: new faculty m v, \$60,000 salary inclu ember will be needed ve a current Limited Ele .
+He or she will be FACILITIES: The program will be conducted in existing space that is currently used for storage.
+The space will be reconfigured by faculty and students in the Building Construction Technology program to meet the classroon and lab needs of faculty and students in the electricity program. e will be nts in the Building meet the classroom ACTION REQUIRED: Staff recomme ends approval.

-INSTITUTION: Tennessee College of Applied College - Elizabethton

-Elizabethton proposes to establish to establish a

-Phlebotomy program.

-This is a 49 clock hour part-time as needed program.

-EFFECTIVE DATE: July 2014

-OBJECTIVES: To offer training in preparing students to entry the medical field as a phlebotomist.
+INSTITUTION: Tennessee College of Applied College - Elizabethton PROPOSAL: see College of Ap proposes to establi program.
+This is a 49 c lock hour part-time as needed program.
+EFFECTIVE DATE: July 2014 OBJECTIVES: To offer training in preparing students to entry the medical field as a phlebotomist.
 NEED: The Bureau of Labor Statistics projects a need for entry level medical technicians such as phlebotomist.

-PROJECTED COSTS: Approximately \$3,000 for equipment and supplies.
+PROJECTED ENROLLMENT: YEAR 1 2 3 ENROLLMENT 40 90 135 COMPLETERS 35 80 130 PROJECTED COSTS: Approximately \$3,000 for equipment and supplies.
 NEW FACULTY NEEDED: Existing staff will be used.
 FACILITIES: No new facilities will be needed.
+ACTION REQUIRED: Staff recommends approval.

+MEETING: Quarterly Board Meeting
-SUBJECT: Annual Program Review Report for the Tennessee

-Colleges of Applied Technology
+SUBJECT: Annual Program Review Report for the Tennessee Colleges of Applied Technology

+DATE: June 19, 2014

 PRESENTER: Vice Chancellor James D. King

+ACTION REQUIRED: No Action Needed

 STAFF'S RECOMMENDATION: Information Purposes Only